| The question may arise in the student's mind: How can we review

 most powerful impressions fade in course of time so that we cannot call them back at will

+when they are stored in our conscious memory.
 When a photographer goes afield with his camera the results

 which he obtains are different.[pg 155]The ether vibrations emanating from all things upon which his camera is